No project is the same as the other. We weigh goals, context, timeline, and budget to customize every engagement.

 Crossroads Community Food Network is building a healthier, more inclusive food system in Maryland’s Takoma/Langley Crossroads through their food access, education, and micro-enterprise training programs.
-Food Works Group advised CCFN on the fee structure and financial strategy for their new, shared-use community kitchen to be used for small-batch food production.
-This economic development asset will yield impact for individual entrepreneurs, as well as their communities.
+Food Works Group advised CCFN on the fee structure and financial strategy for their new, shared-use community kitchen that is used for small-batch food production.
+This economic development asset is yielding impact for individual entrepreneurs, as well as their communities.
 FWG continues to work with CCFN to support the program’s financial management.

-Braise Worthy, launching this fall in the New York and New England regions, is an exciting new product line of frozen, slow-cooked dishes with unforgettably good flavor and stand-out ingredients from local farms.
+Braise Worthy is an exciting new product line of frozen, slow-cooked dishes with unforgettably good flavor and stand-out ingredients from New England farms.
 Food Works Group was brought on initially for recipe consultation and development, and we grew to be the founder's partner in business planning and strategy, ingredient sourcing, commercial production, market research, brand identity development, packaging, digital presence, and more.
-It's been a treat for us to be a part of the business from conception — as are the occasional tastings we get to participate in, too.
+Braise Worthy’s early success is positioning it well for growth in 2019.

 The Chesapeake Food Leadership Council, formerly a project of the University of Maryland's School of Medicine, aimed to promote healthy communities and a robust, sustainable Chesapeake Bay foodshed by leveraging the power of institutional food procurement across the region.
 Food Works Group conducted qualitative research to identify opportunities that could ignite progress in 'Farm to Institution' across the foodshed.
 We conducted interviews with approximately 40 producers, distributors, institutions, and other key stakeholders across the value chain; the analysis informed a set of 10 comprehensive recommendations that have been a guiding resource for other farm-to-institution efforts in the region.

 MAZON is a national advocacy organization working to end hunger among people of all faiths and backgrounds in the United States and Israel.
 In a multi-year engagement, Food Works Group researched innovation in hunger-relief and community food security programs across the U.S. We wrote a comprehensive guide to help food security organizations create lasting change in effort to address hunger as a public health issue.
-We also collaborated on the ideation of and assessing the feasibility of a national initiative focused on enhancing organizations’ capacity, as well as strengthening their food access programs and practices.
+We also collaborated on the ideation and feasibility assessment of a national initiative to enhance organizations’ capacity and strengthen their food access programs and practices.
 We worked closely with MAZON to secure the funding for this project from the AARP Foundation.

 Future Harvest-CASA is a network of farmers, fishers, and eaters all helping to build a sustainable Chesapeake Bay foodshed through education, advocacy, and relationship building.
-Food Works Group led a training focused on how board members can develop into more effective 'ambassadors' for the organization; we also advised on addressing conflicts of interest and other fundraising strategies and opportunities.
+Food Works Group led a training focused on how board members can develop into more effective ambassadors for the organization; we also advised on addressing conflicts of interest and other fundraising strategies and opportunities.

-US Healthful Foods Council and its REAL certification program provide market-based incentives to food service businesses nationally so they will improve their offerings of nutritious and sustainably produced foods.
-Food Works Group crafted grant proposals, wrote website content, and helped develop the program strategy for this national non-profit organization and their REAL certification program.
+Eat REAL provides market-based incentives to food service businesses nationally so they will improve their offerings of nutritious and sustainably produced foods.
+Food Works Group crafted grant proposals, wrote website content, and helped develop the strategy for this national non-profit organization and their REAL certification program.